 ASL interpreted Performance

-ASL interpreters are located near the stage.
-Patrons utilizing the service will be seated in an area of the Park that gives the best sight lines to follow the interpretation and the action on stage.
-One signed performance will be offered for each CRT in the Park performance.
+During ASL-interpreted performances, American Sign Language interpreters are located near the stage.
+Patrons using this service will be seated in an area that gives the best sight lines to follow both the interpretation and the action on stage.
+One signed performance will be offered for each CRT production Aug 11 – 13, 2023.

 CAST & CREATIVE TEAM